ironyman/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

 - You can launch PowerShell via the Start Menu or `$env:ProgramFiles\PowerShell\<version>\pwsh.exe`

 > [!NOTE]
-> PowerShell 7.1 installs to a new directory and runs side-by-side with Windows PowerShell 5.1.
+> PowerShell 7.2 installs to a new directory and runs side-by-side with Windows PowerShell 5.1.
-> PowerShell 7.1 is an in-place upgrade that replaces PowerShell 6.x. or PowerShell 7.0.
+> PowerShell 7.2 is an in-place upgrade that replaces PowerShell 6.x. and higher.
 >
-> - PowerShell 7.1 is installed to `$env:ProgramFiles\PowerShell\7`
+> - PowerShell 7.2 is installed to `$env:ProgramFiles\PowerShell\7`
 > - The `$env:ProgramFiles\PowerShell\7` folder is added to `$env:PATH`
 > - Folders for previously released versions are deleted
 >
 > Preview releases of PowerShell 7 install to `$env:ProgramFiles\PowerShell\7-preview` so they can
 > be run side-by-side with non-preview releases of PowerShell.
 >
-> If you need to run PowerShell 7.1 side-by-side with other versions, use the [ZIP install](#zip)
+> If you need to run PowerShell 7.2 side-by-side with other versions, use the [ZIP install](#zip)
 > method to install the other version to a different folder.

 ### Support for Microsoft Update

-PowerShell 7.2 add support for Microsoft Update.
+PowerShell 7.2 adds support for Microsoft Update.
 When you enable this feature, you'll get the latest PowerShell 7 updates in your traditional Windows Update (WU) management flow, whether that's with Windows Update for Business, WSUS, SCCM, or the interactive WU dialog in Settings.

 The PowerShell 7.2 MSI package includes following command-line options: